By Awesome Supplements, Read time: 22 minutes

 We’ve all been there.
-We’ve seen the adverts in magazines or on posters; we’ve seen the amazing sponsored athletes and we’ve heard people on TV espouse the benefits, explaining why you’d be a fool to miss THIS opportunity.
+We’ve seen the adverts in magazines or on posters; we’ve seen the amazing sponsored athletes, and we’ve heard people on TV espouse the benefits, explaining why you’d be a fool to miss THIS opportunity.
 It’s tempting, isn’t it?

+It’s the equivalent of a car dealership selling a car with nothing under the bonnet and telling you it’ll do 0-60 in 2 seconds.
+You’d be furious, and demand your money back.
 Strangely, though, the supplement industry appears to just get away with it.
 They will sell powders, pills and all kinds of different concoctions of ingredients, which have no hope of ever working, and which get us, the consumers, no further towards our goals.

 And yet, the industry keeps growing and we keep buying.
-More than this, you try telling someone that maybe, just maybe, one of their favourite supplements is helping them shed pounds – but the kind that are found in a wallet rather than a love handle, and they get defensive.
+More than this, you try telling someone that maybe, just maybe, one of their favourite supplements is helping them shed pounds – but the kind that are found in a wallet rather than a love handle, and they get defensive, saying…

 Supplements are a great example of the placebo effect at work.

 - You are also emotionally invested, because if you don’t get any benefits it means that you have been stupid.
 Your pride is on the line